nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `delete INDEX`

-* Deletes your client at the specified `INDEX`.
-Note that `INDEX` is used to avoid ambiguity like this:
-    * `delete Tom` (if `NAME` was used instead of `INDEX`), but multiple clients named "Tom" are stored in Link.me (e.g.
-      Tom Tan, Tom Lim)
-* The index refers to the index number shown in the displayed client list.
+* Deletes the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: